Hand Sanitizer vs. Soap: What Should You Be Using To Stay Safe?

 Knowing the best ways to keep healthy and safe during COVID-19 isn't always straightforward, with recommendations on behavior changing nearly daily.
 Part of that is hand hygiene.
 Of course, early on we were all told we needed to up our hand-washing and sanitizing practices.
 But have you ever questioned which one is better for you, hand soap versus sanitizer?

-The CDC does have a set of criteria about tending to hygiene in a health care setting, but for us regular folk, what's the best option?
+The CDC does have a set of criteria about tending to hygiene in a health care setting1, but for us regular folk, what's the best option?
 Well, we break down the benefits of using both, as well as our expert-approved tips.

-In order for a hand sanitizer to meet the CDC guidelines to protect you against COVID-19, it must contain 60% alcohol to maintain efficacy.
+In order for a hand sanitizer to meet the CDC guidelines to protect you against COVID-19, it must contain 60% alcohol to maintain efficacy2.
 The rest of the formula is usually some form of buffer or carrier, like aloe vera, for example.
 Some even add in a touch of fragrance to tone down the pungency.

 - Pro: Mini hand sanitizers are portable and therefore perfect to use in a pinch and while on the go.
 They're also effortless and quick—a simple squirt and a few rubs and you've gotten the job done.